pcarleton/pcarleton.github.io/_drafts/ubuntu.md

 $ boot
 ```

+This booted successfully!

+# Installation

-This booted successfully, and then installation was a breeze.
+ Installation was a breeze.
 Notably, I did not have to do some USB gymnastics to get a driver for my wireless card since Ubuntu does not have the same ideological barriers against closed source drivers.
 It looks like the modules Ubuntu uses are the `brcmsmac` drivers:

 ```
 $ lsmod | grep -e b43 -e b44 -e brcmsmac -e bcma -e ssb -e wl